United Kingdom in the Eurovision Song Contest 1987

-The United Kingdom participated in the Eurovision Song Contest 1987 with its entry "Only the Light" performed by Rikki and written by Richard Peebles.
-Same The song was chosen through the A Song for Europe national final which consisted of ten songs in 1987.
-At the Eurovision Song Contest 1987, Rikki and his song was placed thirteenth with 47 points.
+The United Kingdom was represented at the Eurovision Song Contest 1987 with the song "Only the Light", written and performed by Rikki.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final.

 Before Eurovision

 A Song for Europe 1987

 In a change to previous years, 10 songs were performed instead of the usual eight.
 None of the performers had ever performed in A Song for Europe before, and none of the writers had ever written for the contest before.
 As well as Music Publisher's Association selecting some of the songs, songs from record publishers were also submitted.
 They were selected in the following manner (as recounted by the radio commentator during the interval act): "Around 400 songs were selected by the Music Publisher's Association and the British Phonographic Industries.
 These songs were reviewed by 10 juries of 6 people, whittling them down to 50 songs.
 They were down reduced to 20 songs, which were sent to the BBC, and the 10 were chosen by producer Brian Whitehouse, Mike Batt, Bruce Welch, some radio and television producers, and representatives from the MPA and BPI".
-The interval act was a pre-recorded dancing performance by The Anthony Van Laast Dancers.

 Final

-The final was held on 10 April 1987, live from Studio 1 of the BBC Television Centre, London.
+The final was held on 10 April 1987, live from Studio 1 of the BBC Television Centre in London.
 The contest was hosted by Terry Wogan.
 It was also broadcast on BBC Radio 2, and this was the first and only instance in which the radio commentator could also be heard on television, passing comment after each song, and during the interval act.
 The BBC Concert Orchestra under the direction of Ronnie Hazlehurst as conductor accompanied all the songs, but despite performing live, the orchestra were off-screen, behind the set.
 Hazlehurst's arrangement of the title music which had made its debut the previous year, was an upbeat arrangement of the traditional Te Deum music and was used again for the title sequence.
+The interval act was a pre-recorded dancing performance by The Anthony Van Laast Dancers.

-Nine regional juries located in Birmingham, Cardiff, Manchester, Belfast, Edinburgh, London, Norwich, Newcastle and Bristol voted for the songs.
+Nine regional juries located in Birmingham, Cardiff, Manchester, Belfast, Edinburgh, London, Norwich, Newcastle, and Bristol voted for the songs.
 Juries ranked the songs internally and awarded 15 points to their favourite, 12 to the second, 10 to the third, 9 to the fourth, 8 to the fifth, 7 to the sixth, 6 to the seventh, 5 to the eighth, 3 to the ninth and 1 to their least preferred.

-UK Discography

-Rikki - Only The Light: OK Records OK010 (7" Single)/ OKL010 (12" Single).